Living With This Object

 -

 No maker's mark, label, or stamp is located on either chair.
-The stamped slat numbers noted under Materials & Construction, and a faint inscription on the verso of one crest, are provenance texture, not maker's marks, and neither attributes a maker.
+The stamped slat numbers noted under Materials & Construction, and a faint inscription on the verso of one crest, are provenance texture, not maker's marks; neither attributes a maker.

 The curule X-frame is a form of Italian Renaissance origin, revived widely from the later nineteenth century onward.
 Because the revival form was produced in more than one country and this example is unmarked, the manufacture origin is not established.
-The circa 1890–1920 date is inferred from the form and the construction detailed under Materials & Construction, not from a mark or document; an in-hand examination of the bending and joinery could firm it.
+The circa 1890–1920 dating is inferred from the form and construction detailed under Materials & Construction rather than from a surviving mark or document.

 -

 The frame is built as an interlaced curule X: slender curved slats cross at the sides and pivot at the crossings, the lower set descending to sledge feet and the upper set carrying the seat and continuing into the back.
 Each crossing is fixed with a dowel pivot capped by a turned wooden button.
 The seat is a solid plank with a rounded front edge, seated on the frame.
-The components are bent to a uniform profile, consistent with a production bending method.
+The components are bent to a uniform profile, consistent with steam bending or another production bending method of the period.

 The slats carry stamped assembly numbers that keep the sequence in order, the kind of fitter's marking used where many like members are assembled.

 The wood is a close-grained hardwood.
-The bent members are consistent with a bending species such as beech.
+Its bent members are consistent with a bending species such as beech, though the species remains unconfirmed.

 -

 The curule chair descends from the Roman sella curulis, the folding X-frame seat reserved for magistrates who held the right to command; the form outlived the empire because its authority was built into its structure.
 The Italian Renaissance revived it as the Savonarola chair, and Renaissance Revival makers carried it into the nineteenth- and twentieth-century home, where such seating still marked the entrance hall and the study, the rooms in which a household received.
-It was furniture that conferred standing as much as rest.
+It was furniture that signaled status as much as it provided seating.

-This pair speaks in quieter terms: its life is read through use, through a single documented restoration detailed under Condition & Restoration, and through the fact that the two have never been parted.
+This pair speaks in quieter terms: its life is read through use, through a single documented restoration detailed under Condition & Restoration, and through the fact that they survive today as a matched pair.
+The pair entered the Acanthus Home collection through an auction in San Bernardino County, California, before undergoing the documented restoration described above.

-Who made them, the year they were cut, the households they served, and the road that carried them here go unrecorded, left unfilled rather than invented.
+Who made them, the year they were cut, the households they served, and the road that carried them to that auction go unrecorded, left unfilled rather than invented.
 The record ends where the evidence ends.

 -

 Do the chairs fold?
 The frame is an interlaced curule X with pivoted crossings, the structure from which folding chairs of this lineage descend.
-On this pair the seat is a fixed plank and the crossings are not a working folding action.
-We describe the structure as built and do not claim a folding function.
+On this pair the seat is a fixed plank and the crossings are not a working folding action, so we describe the structure as built and do not claim a folding function.

 What wood is it?
-The frame is a close-grained hardwood, finished with an applied walnut-toned stain; the color is from the stain, not from walnut timber.
-The bent members are consistent with a bending species such as beech, but naming the species would require examining an unfinished edge, so it is left unconfirmed.
-The general term is hardwood.
+The frames are a close-grained hardwood finished with an applied walnut-toned stain; the color comes from the stain, not from walnut timber.
+The bent members are consistent with a bending species such as beech, but the species is left unconfirmed.

 Have they been restored?
-Yes.
+Yes, once, and with restraint.
 The frames were stripped to bare wood and re-stained to an even walnut tone, and the carving was retained through the process.
-The form and proportions were not altered.
+The form and proportions were not altered and no structural repairs are documented; the present finish was applied during restoration rather than surviving from the original manufacture.